SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * If possible, these abilities will affect sentries

 ### Sentry Class?? (might not be made)
-* Passive (or toggle) to allow sentries to be places in the air
+* Passive (or toggle) to allow sentries to be placed in the air
 * Ability that spawns several sentries in a vertical line that attack for a few seconds before disappearing.
 The sentry placed could be from whichever sentry weapon you held most recently.

 # Support